alphazento/zento/README.md

 #### UrlRewriter

-UrlRewriter provides a url rewrite management for laravel.
-You can connect a static url to your laravel route.
+UrlRewriter provides a URL rewrite management for Laravel.
+You can connect a static URL to your Laravel route.

 When the package is enabled, it will create a new table 'url_rewrite_rules' where you can manage your url rewrites.